mahithakrar/Basic-Data-Types-in-C-Plus-Plus/README.md

 A C++ Compiler

 Conclusion:
-This simple program helps you understand how different data types work in C, how much memory they use, and how to use the sizeof operator.
-It's a fundamental step for writing efficient and error-free C programs.
+This program helps you learn the basic data types in C++ and how they behave in terms of memory usage and output.
+It's an essential foundation for writing more complex and type-safe C++ applications.